Strengthening Partnership and Support

 Enhanced Counseling Support

-Recognizing the burden an ongoing conflict can place on our affected community members, the university has recently enhanced its support for students who identify as Jewish, Israeli, Muslim, and Palestinian.
-Counseling and Psychological Services will continue to offer individual and group therapy options throughout the spring semester.
+Recognizing the burden an ongoing conflict can place on our affected community members, the university has enhanced its counseling and outreach services.

 ""

-ODECE will also offer a variety of affinity spaces for members of the university community who have been impacted by the Israel-Hamas war, especially those with Jewish, Muslim, Palestinian, and Israeli identities.
+Many students have shared the importance of having affinity spaces that support them based on a shared identity.
+The Office for Diversity, Equity, and Community Engagement (ODECE) has continued to offer such spaces for members of the university community who have been impacted by the Israel-Hamas war, especially those with Jewish, Muslim, Palestinian, and Israeli identities.
 Students, faculty, or staff may contact [email protected] for more information on the spaces or to offer suggestions for additional spaces.

 ""